chronicle/ingestion-scripts/README.md

 gcloud functions deploy <FUNCTION NAME> --entry-point main --trigger-http --runtime python39 --env-vars-file .env.yml
 ```

+## Support

+These scripts are provided as examples and are not officially supported.
+We welcome feedback on how we can improve them.
+To submit feedback, go to the [Chronicle Ingestion Script documentation](https://cloud.google.com/chronicle/docs/ingestion/ingest-using-cloud-functions) and click "Send Feedback".

 ## Resources

 - [Install the gcloud CLI](https://cloud.google.com/sdk/docs/install)